December is one of the most magical times of the year to be in the United States! And these are the best places to visit in the USA in December!

 Wander the streets of boutique shops of authentic Bavarian arts and crafts, foods, and other local items, as if you’re time traveling back to the Old World.

-The mountain range it’s surrounded by many trails that you can tour by foot, or by snowmobiling, as Leavenworth is one of the most famous destinations for such activities.
+The mountain range is surrounded by many trails that you can tour by foot, or by snowmobiling, as Leavenworth is one of the most famous destinations for such activities.

 There are additional outdoor winter activities, such as Nordic skiing and snowshoeing, where you can tour the alpine country’s famous trails, like the Icicle River Trail, or an abundance of other trails available in the Lake Wenatchee State Park.